cg-prison-break/cg-prison-break/Docs/Items/README.md

 ## Game World representation

 ### Items
-To define an object as an Item the world it needs a script that implements the `IInteractableItem` interface.
+To define an object as an Item in the game world, it needs a script that implements the `IInteractableItem` interface.
 The interface extends the demands with a reference to a `ScriptableObject ItemData`.

 In C# the implementation looks like this: